SPARQL-Anything/sparql.anything/formats/Markdown.md

 of list (bullets, numbers, etc...) can be also supported, relying on the key-value structure.

-SPARQL Anyrhing relies on the [CommonMark](https://github.com/commonmark/commonmark-java) Java implementation of Commons Markdown.
+SPARQL Anything relies on the [CommonMark](https://github.com/commonmark/commonmark-java) Java implementation of Commons Markdown.

 ## Extensions